mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 # Ok so what is this NIC i hear so much about?>
-NIC is the Network Interface Card, Hers how it comes into play....
+NIC is the Network Interface Card, Here's how it comes into play....
 A client sends a request to the load balancer's public IP address.
 The load balancer forwards the request to one of the servers in the target group/backend pool.
 The server receives the request on its NIC.